 Occupancy Load - during the business license application review, the Fire department reviews the site and will establish the maximum occupancy load.
 Tenants with 100 or more occupancy requires state building department review for all permits.

-Electric service upgrades/renovations - often tenants will need to add electrical service, circuits, new plugs or lighting - these all require a separate electrical permit issued from the City to a licensed electrician - please discuss your needs with staff prior to doing any of the electrical work.
+Electric service upgrades/renovations - often tenants will need to add electrical service, circuits, new plugs or lighting - these all require a separate electrical permit issued from Franklin County Planning, Building, & Code Enforcement to a licensed electrician - please discuss your needs with Franklin County staff prior to doing any of the electrical work.

 Need to Expand